bminer/node-blade/README.md

 anticipated!
 To modify the parser, simply change `./lib/parser/blade-grammer.pegjs`, and the new parser will be automatically built the next time you run tests.

-To install all devDependencies, just do: `npm link` or install manually To run tests, ensure devDependencies are installed, then run: `npm test`
+To install all devDependencies, just do: `npm link` or install manually.
+To run tests, ensure devDependencies are installed, then run: `npm test`

 License